datum-cloud/.github/CLA.md

 must have on file a signed Contributor License Agreement ("CLA") from each Contributor, indicating agreement with the license terms below.
-This agreement is for your protection as a Contributor as well as the protection of Datum Technology, Inc. and its users.
+This agreement is for your protection as a Contributor as well as the protection of  Datum Technology, Inc (e.g. Datum) and its users.
 It does not change your rights to use your own Contributions for any other purpose.

-You accept and agree to the following terms and conditions for Your Contributions (present and future) that you submit to Datum Technology, Inc. Except for the license granted herein to Datum Technology, Inc. and recipients of software distributed by Datum Technology, Inc., You reserve all right, title, and interest in and to Your Contributions.
+You accept and agree to the following terms and conditions for Your Contributions (present and future) that you submit to Datum Technology, Inc. Except for the license granted herein to Datum and recipients of software distributed by Datum, You reserve all right, title, and interest in and to Your Contributions.

 ---